ChicoState/ux-GoodDays/phaseI/README.md

 ## Findings

-Two of our personas are busy with school or work and are simply looking for an easy journaling experience, while the third is struggling with a recent breakup and looking for a way to organize his thoughts.
+Two of our personas[^personas] are busy with school or work and are simply looking for an easy journaling experience, while the third is struggling with a recent breakup and looking for a way to organize his thoughts.
 Our personas and scenarios taught us that sometimes our users will want to include lots of detail in their entries, while others are pressed for time and will just want to include their mood and maybe an activity or two.
 We should ensure that the UI caters to both of these use cases.

 We identified that a good app has…
 - easy to understand UI